-Jarislowsky sale likely the end of an outspoken era
+Corporate Canada’s fearless voice joins duet with Scotiabank

 He started to retreat in recent years – less publicly visible, it seemed, and less pithy when he was quoted.

-But in his prime, there was hardly anyone in the country who was as daring when it came to taking on Canada's richest men and most establish companies.
+But in his prime, there was hardly anyone in the country who was as daring when it came to taking on Canada's richest men and most established companies.
 One particular gem, about the credibility of fairness opinions that get written in support of mergers and acquisitions: "Christ, [investment bankers] will sign anything for a million or so."

 Although he has been quieter of late, Mr. Jarislowsky still has a few pet issues.
 He has been particularly vocal about central bankers flooding the financial system via ultra-low interest rates, which he argues propped up a housing boom (or bubble).
 He's also rather outraged at Canada's personal tax rates.
 "You do not build a prosperous country by excessively taxing those who create prosperity and jobs, now and in the future," he wrote in an op-ed in The Globe and Mail last year.